- Students may submit only a single request at a time.

 - All 3D printing requests must be submitted as .STL files.
 Other file types will be returned and not printed until converted to the .STL format.

 - 3D designs may be found online or are to be created by student.
+Students may be asked what the end use of the print will be and must show the web source if prompted.

 - The Library assumes no responsibility for failed print jobs.